 Health Clinic (Student)

-Yuba College, in partnership with Harmony Health, offers a free Student Health Clinic for minor health care needs.
-The clinic is located in room 122C (by the Admission and Records Office).
-For more information call (530) 740-1749.
+Yuba College, in partnership with Harmony Health, offers a free Student Health Clinic for minor health care and psychological needs.
+The clinic is located in Room 122C in Building 100B.
+For more information, call (530) 740-1749.